AutoBE

 review: string

-Comprehensive review analysis of the single table model.
+Comprehensive review analysis of the target table and its child table models.

-Contains the AI agent's detailed evaluation of the table design, including validation of normalization compliance, relationship integrity, index optimization, and business requirement alignment.
-The review identifies potential issues and confirms adherence to best practices for this specific table.
+Contains the AI agent's detailed evaluation of the target table and any child tables, including validation of normalization compliance (with emphasis on 1NF enforcement through child table decomposition), relationship integrity, index optimization, and business requirement alignment.
+The review identifies potential issues and confirms adherence to best practices.

 Review Dimensions: